 System-Wide defects dashboard

-Panaya Test Center is designed to make testing smarter, simpler, more effective and more friendly.
+In short, Panaya Test Dynamix is designed to make defect management smarter, simpler, more effective and more friendly.

-Oh and one more thing, no other testing platform/tool has similar capabilities.
+Oh and one more thing, no other testing platform has similar capabilities.

-To learn more about reducing duplication of defects (and efforts) in order to better utilize the time of the testers and developers in your organization, visit us.
+Visit us here to learn more about reducing the duplication of defects (and effort) in your testing process, in order to better utilize the time of your organization’s testers and developers.